Five-round amateur baseball draft will be game changer for Twins and rest of MLB

 It will be the first virtual draft in MLB history, so the Twins have contacted 10 NFL teams, including the Vikings, to learn what worked and what didn’t during last month’s NFL draft-from-home.
 “We’re doing a ton of work behind the scenes to get ready for that part of it, too, since we won’t be in the same room,” Sean Johnson said.

-Mostly, though, the Twins’ scouting director is focused on those four draft picks and determining which prospects are best — not easy since no college, JC or high school has played a game in two months.
-Scouts are poring over videotape of the top prospects, and doing far more interviews than usual.
+Mostly, though, the Twins scouting director is focused on those four draft picks and determining which prospects are best — not easy since no college, junior college or high school has played a game in two months.
+Scouts are poring over videotape of top prospects and doing far more interviews than usual.
 With no games to play, potential draftees, usually mostly off-limits during their seasons, are available for video chats and phone calls.

 “Our staff has done an incredible job of finding ways to learn about players.
 We’ve talked to several college coaches, we’ve talked to strength coaches, we’ve talked to summer ball coaches, we’ve talked to trainers,” Sean Johnson said.
 “We just want to make those four picks count.”